flaupretre/terraform-ssh-tunnel/README.md

 - set 'gateway_host' to the instance ID of the EC2 gateway
 - set 'gateway_user' to the appropriate name (see documentation), generally 'ec2-user' ('ubuntu' when using Ubuntu-based AMIs).
-- Optional: set `aws_assume_role` to assume a role before opening the SSM session (e.g. into a different AWS account)
+- Optional: set `ssm_role` to assume a role before opening the SSM session (e.g. into a different AWS account)
-- As an option, add environment variables, like 'AWS_PROFILE', into the 'env' input array.
+- Optional: set `ssm_profile` to specify a non-default AWS profile to use

 ### Google IAP

-This feature is EXPERIMENTAL and was never tested.
-You use it under your total responsibility.
-Among others, no assumption should be made on the security level it provides.

 This gateway uses the Google Identity-Aware Proxy (IAP) feature to create a tunnel to a private target host and port.